-Our crew count declined from an average of 100 crews during the fourth quarter of 2020 to an average of 88 crews during the first half of 2021.
-Although the COVID-19 pandemic and resulting economic conditions have not had a material impact on demand or pricing for our infrastructure services, revenues for our infrastructure services have declined in 2021 as a result of certain management and crew turnover.
-Improving macro trends related to increased project bidding levels and funding capacity in the sector persists.
+Our crew count declined from approximately 100 crews as of December 31, 2020 to approximately 83 crews as of September 30, 2021.
+Although the COVID-19 pandemic and resulting economic conditions have not had a material impact on demand or pricing for our infrastructure services, revenues for our infrastructure services have declined in 2021 as a result of certain management changes, which resulted in crew departures.
+During the third quarter of 2021, we made leadership changes in our infrastructure group.
+We are focused on cutting costs and enhancing accountability across the division, both of which we have already seen improving.

+Funding for projects in the infrastructure space remains strong with the added opportunity of a new federal infrastructure bill, which we are optimistic will occur in the near future.
 We continue to pursue opportunities within this sector as we strategically structure our service offerings for growth, intending to increase our infrastructure services activity and expand both our geographic footprint and depth of projects.
+During the third quarter of 2021, we won our first fiber installation job, which we expect to begin in November 2021.
 We work for multiple utilities primarily across the northeastern, southwestern, midwestern and western portions of the United States.
 Our infrastructure management team also has experience with both solar and wind projects and we believe that this experience, combined with our vertically integrated service offerings, positions us well to compete and win renewable projects.
 We believe we will be able to grow our customer base and increase our revenues in the continental United States over the coming years.